 Alex Wright

-Portfolio manager, Fidelity Special Values PLC
+Portfolio Manager and Fidelity Special Values PLC